Preman (Indonesian gangster): New Order

 In the New Order period 1966-98, the jago became increasingly known as preman.
 These new premans had a symbiotic relationship with the elements of the regime.
 Premans were also associated to political thuggery whereby several youth gangs and local thugs were employed by the military as a part of the bloody anti-communist purges.
-These premans was also known as gali (gabungan anak liar, gangs of wild children) who became an important part of the repressive strategies pursued by the state.
+These premans were also known as gali (gabungan anak liar, gangs of wild children) who became an important part of the repressive strategies pursued by the state.
 These local premans were employed as provocateurs by figures such as Ali Murtopo, the head of Special Operations (Operasi Khusus, Opsus) during the Malari riots in Jakarta.
 Similar to their situation during the revolution, this period had brought profound benefits to the premans by making use of the disorder of the 'new order' to their advantage.
 Subsequently, these gangs were disbanded by General Soemitro as an effort to regulate them.
 This was because the gangs were seen as increasingly threatening the position of the state and its political actors.
 The period of petrus, however, saw the execution of many premans and galis.
 The aftermath of petrus saw an increasing number of thugs and gangsters joining the different nationalist and youth organizations like Pemuda Pancasila.
 This action was prompted out of fear as they realized the need for state back-up to ensure their survival.